Royal-Navy/design-system/packages/docs-site/src/library/pages/styles/typography.md

 source={`margin-top: 1.5rem;`} language="css"
 />

-To use the helper classes with [media queries](/styles/breakpoints), add the required breakpoint it:
+To use the Utility classes with [media queries](/styles/breakpoints), add the required breakpoint it:

 <CodeHighlighter
 source={`.md:h_text-xl`} language="css"